Prescription acne treatment

 If your dermatologist has recommended Accutane, don’t be afraid to ask questions about its side effects.
 The dermatology medical community is well aware of the pros and cons and they are prepared to answer questions about it.

-Clindamycin is a second-line antibiotic used in treatment of acne, but can cause reactions such as serious skin allergies and bone marrow suppression, as well as the digestive tract upset and possible colitis.
+Clindamycin is a second-line antibiotic used in treatment of pimples, but can cause reactions such as serious skin allergies and bone marrow suppression, as well as the digestive tract upset and possible colitis.

 Your dermatologist will typically prescribe antibiotics for a course of one to six months, with regular followups to check progress.
 Oral antibiotics may also be used in conjunction with topical treatments.